HyperviewHQ/hyperview_docs/documentation/product/rack-security/index.md

 ### In the Hierarchy

-Lock icons will appear in the asset hierarchy tree for racks that have security sensors.
+Lock icons will appear in the Asset Hierarchy tree for racks that have security sensors.

 ```{image} media/hierarchy_icon.png
 :alt: Location hierarchy icon popover